kontent-ai/sample-app-express-js/README.md

 webhookSecret=<secret>
 ```

+> ℹ The translation process is prepared to translate only `article` items.

 Run your Express application, then move an English language variant into the workflow step you selected in the webhook.
 You should see some debugging information in the console when the webhook is consumed, then you will find your new language variants in the **Draft** step!

 ## Sending push notifications